Greg Brannon: Medical and business career

 After completing his residency, Brannon served as assistant professor of obstetrics and gynecology at University of North Carolina School of Medicine, with work at Wake Area Health Education Center.
-He is an ob-gyn in Cary, North Carolina, having entered private practice in 1993.
+He was an ob-gyn in Cary, North Carolina, having entered private practice in 1993.
+He retired from the practice in 2020, moving on to serve as the medical director for a company in the southeastern US specializing in hormone replacement therapy.

-In February 2014, a jury determined, in a civil case, that Brannon made false and misleading statements to potential investors of a technology company, which later went out of business.
+In a February 2014 civil trial, a jury determined that Brannon made false and misleading statements to potential investors of a technology company, which later went out of business.
 Brannon, who was a board member of the company, Neogence Enterprises, and was ordered to pay $250,000 to the investors, plus $132,000 in attorney fees and court costs.
 The jury verdict damaged Brannon's 2014 primary campaign for the U.S. Senate.
 The civil judgment against Brannon was upheld by the North Carolina Court of Appeals in 2016 and by the North Carolina Supreme Court in 2019.

 Political activism

 A staunch critic of President Barack Obama, Brannon was an early leader in the Tea Party movement in North Carolina.
-Brannon is strongly anti-abortion.
-He opposes the Affordable Care Act, asserting that the law "attacks the fabric" of constitutional rights, and favors a largely unregulated health care market.
-He supports a return to the gold standard and a phase-out of Social Security.
+He was strongly anti-abortion.
+He opposed the Affordable Care Act, asserting that the law "attacks the fabric" of constitutional rights, and favors a largely unregulated health care market.
+He supported a return to the gold standard and a phase-out of Social Security.

 In 2012, Brannon urged a vote for a third-party president candidate over Republican nominee Mitt Romney, asserting that "Casting a vote for either Obama or Romney will advance tyranny since both candidates are committed statists who despise the Constitution."
 Brannon's comments garnered scrutiny in his 2014 Republican primary campaign.
 During his 2016 primary campaign, Brannon said he would work to abolish the Internal Revenue Service (IRS), asserting that the agency was unconstitutional; during his campaign, Brannon acknowledged that he owed $175,000 in tax debt to the agency.